vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/how-to/solve-frequent-issues.md

 ### Solution: Update the max_locks_per_transaction parameter in the PostgreSQL config

-1. Update your PostgreSQL config file(usually the config is located at `cat /etc/postgresql/14/main/postgresql.conf`).
-Change the max_locks_per_transaction to a bigger number 256 or more.
+1. Update your PostgreSQL config file, usually the config is located at `cat /etc/postgresql/14/main/postgresql.conf`.
+Change the `max_locks_per_transaction` to a bigger number, such as 256 or more.
 2. Restart your PostgreSQL server
-3. Start your data-node.
+3. Start your data node.

 ## Problem: CONSENSUS FAILURE at block `26439343`

 Your node may fail with the following error: `panic: cannot unregister order with potential sell + size change < 0` at block `26439343`.
-If block is different, this is a different issue.
+If the block is different, this is a different issue.

-There was a bug in the mainnet that crashed the network.
+There was a mainnet bug that crashed the network.

 ### Solution: Apply patches to the mainnet network